Hair Loss During Pregnancy: Telogen Effluvium

 Recommendations for Your Hair During Pregnancy and After Delivery:

-There are a number of things that you might do to have healthier hair and/or reduce hair loss during pregnancy and after delivery:
+There are a number of things that you can do to have healthier hair and/or reduce hair loss during pregnancy and after delivery:

 - Consult with your health care provider to ensure a proper balance of hormones